 - An attacker needs a carefully crafted input to reach the method to trigger the vulnerability.

-Every programming language has its set of quirks and features.
-Some use brackets, some don’t.
-Some are loosely typed, other are strict.
-To be able to develop an Exploitable Path we needed a certain level of abstraction for example, a “common language”.
+1. A SAST EngineEvery programming language has its set of quirks and features.
+Some use brackets; some don’t.
+Some are loosely typed; others are strict.
+To be able to develop an Exploitable Path, we needed a certain level of abstraction for example, a “common language.”
 This is particularly hard when high level concepts like “imports” behave differently across languages.
 To solve this issue, Checkmarx uses its powerful CxSAST engine.
 CxSAST breaks down the code of every major language into an Abstract Syntax Tree (AST), which provides much of the needed abstraction.
 Imports, call graphs, method definitions, and invocations all become a tree.

 2. An AST Query LanguageHaving an AST, the next step is having a query language capable of even further abstractions.
 Checkmarx uses CxQuery that can run queries to answer various questions, for example:

-- What are all the import statements in a code base?
+- What are all the import statements in a codebase?

 - Which methods have no definition but only usage?